-Figure 7: An example of how the Sound of Ikebana changes its shape depending on time.
+Fig. 6.
+An example of how the Sound of Ikebana changes its shape depending on time. (©Naoko Tosa)

-Figure 8: An example of images shot from multiple positions.
+Fig. 7.
+An example of images shot from multiple positions. (©Naoko Tosa)

-We found that the Sound of Ikebana generated under microgravity has the following characteristics compared to the case under gravity.
+We found that the Sound of Ikebana generated under microgravity has the following characteristics compared to the case under normal gravity.

-· Under gravity, the height at which the paint jumps up is suppressed by gravity.
-However, under microgravity, as there is no such restriction, the paint jumps up higher and creates a more extended shape.

-• The paint that jumps up to a certain height under gravity starts to fall after that, creating a shape in which the jumping-up paint and the falling paint are mixed and sometimes look messy.
-However, since it does not fall under microgravity, the appearance of jumping and spreading looks more sophisticated.
+- Under normal gravity, the height at which the paint jumps up is suppressed by gravity.
+However, under microgravity, as there is no such restriction, the paint jumps higher and creates more extended shapes. - The paint that jumps up to a certain height under normal gravity starts to fall after that, creating a shape in which the jumping-up paint and the falling paint are mixed and sometimes look messy.
+However, since the paint does not fall under microgravity, the appearance of jumping and spreading looks more sophisticated.